xvvvyz/catz/README.md

 **Wait..
 Why?** Because of this...
 And because obsessively viewing cat pictures while enjoying my favorite music can turn a bad day into something slightly *better*.
 I hope you can find joy from this website, too.
 How can I thank you?You can drop me a line by email, and you can click here if you are interested in donating.

- Setup (Tested with OS X and Debain)
+ Setup (Tested with OS X and Debian)
 ---------------------------------------------

 * Clone the repo into a place that serves HTTP requests.